 What is inflammation?

 Acute inflammation is your body’s natural and helpful immune response to tissue damage.
 When you fall off your bike, the cut swells, reddens and feels … inflamed!
 These are all signs that your immune system is busy at work sending white blood cells to the site of your injury to repair the tissue.
-In this situation, inflammation is our friend — we couldn’t live without it.
+In this situation, inflammation is our friend—we couldn’t live without it.

 …There’s a silent (yet violent) kind of inflammation that can take place without you even knowing it.
 What you eat, drink, and think (stress!), environmental toxins, smokin’, booz- in’, and even a couch-potato lifestyle can create a fiery cascade of inflammation in your body.
 When your body hits an inflammatory overload, your defense system gets so overwhelmed and confused that it literally doesn’t know the difference between the invader and you.
 As a result, your well-meaning immune system turns on itself, destroying healthy cells, tissue, and everything else in its wake.
 It’s like when Al Pacino played Tony Montana in Scarface.
 He mows down everything in sight, yelling, “Say hello to my little friend!”
-In a word: shit.

 Some of the causes of chronic inflammation.